FindMySchool LogoFindMySchool

 The pastoral system is organised around Year Groups, with a Head of Year advancing with their cohort from Year 7 through to Year 11.
 This continuity allows for deep relationships to form between staff and families.
 Form Tutors provide the first point of daily contact, monitoring attendance, behaviour, and general wellbeing.

-The school prides itself on being inclusive.
+The school is known for being inclusive.
 Bullying is rare and dealt with swiftly when it occurs.
 The school employs a full-time Student Welfare Officer and has links with external counselling services to support students facing emotional challenges.
 The "Christ's College Way" sets out clear expectations for conduct, emphasising respect and responsibility, which students generally uphold with maturity.

 The extracurricular offer at CCF is designed to broaden horizons beyond the academic syllabus.
 The "enrichment hour" built into the school week allows students to engage in activities ranging from debate and chess to coding and cooking.